Share

 - Allocate funds for savings and unexpected expenses.

-Establishing Healthy Credit Habits
+Establishing Smart Credit Habits

 Healthy credit habits are essential for maintaining good credit scores and avoiding debt.
 Pay your bills on time, every time.
 Consider setting up automatic payments to avoid missing due dates.
 Keep your credit card balances low and try to pay off the full amount each month.
 This not only saves you from high interest rates but also boosts your credit score.